Sham surgery

-Sham surgery (placebo surgery) is a faked surgical intervention that omits the step thought to be therapeutically necessary.
+Sham surgery (or placebo surgery) is a faked surgical intervention that omits the step thought to be therapeutically necessary.

 In clinical trials of surgical interventions, sham surgery is an important scientific control.
 This is because it isolates the specific effects of the treatment as opposed to the incidental effects caused by anesthesia, the incisional trauma, pre- and postoperative care, and the patient's perception of having had a regular operation.
 Thus sham surgery serves an analogous purpose to placebo drugs, neutralizing biases such as the placebo effect.

 Human research

 A number of studies done under Institutional Review Board-approved settings have delivered important and surprising results.
 With the progress in minimally invasive surgery, sham procedures can be more easily performed as the sham incision can be kept small similarly to the incision in the studied procedure.

 A review of studies with sham surgery found 53 such studies: in 39 there was improvement with the sham operation and in 27 the sham procedure was as good as the real operation.
 Sham-controlled interventions have therefore identified interventions that are useless but had been believed by the medical community to be helpful based on studies without the use of sham surgery.